u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 	[baka-mplayer]          # program options
 	autoFit=                # autoFit percentage (0 = no autofit)
 	debug=                  # debugging enabled (output box)
-	height=                 # height of the window
 	hidePopup=              # hide tray icon notifications
-	maxRecent=              # the maximum files saved in recent onTop=                  # on top setting (always, never, or playing) recent=                 # recent file history
+	lang=                   # the language used by the program (auto selects from locale) lastcheck=              # last time we checked for updates maxRecent=              # the maximum files saved in recent onTop=                  # on top setting (always, never, or playing) recent=                 # recent file history
-	remaining=              # display remaining time or duration time label screenshotDialog=       # always show the screenshot dialog when taking screenshots showAll=                # Should we load files of different extensions splitter=               # the normal splitter position (playlist size) trayIcon=               # should we display the trayIcon version=                # the settings version (do not modify) width=                  # width of the window
+	remaining=              # display remaining time or duration time label screenshotDialog=       # always show the screenshot dialog when taking screenshots showAll=                # should we load files of different extensions splitter=               # the normal splitter position (playlist size) trayIcon=               # should we display the trayIcon version=                # the settings version (do not modify)

+	[input]                 # input macros
+	Ctrl+Q=baka quit        # Shortcut=Command
+	                        # for command information see Commands section

 	[mpv]                   # mpv specific options
 	screenshot-format=      # format of mpv's screenshots